infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/ndb-(non-directional-beacon)-approach.md

 ## What is an NDB Approach?

 An NDB Approach is a non-precision approach providing lateral guidance only.
-The Final Approach Course (as published on the relevant approach chart) utilises a radial from the NDB to provide this lateral guidance.
+The Final Approach Course (as published on the relevant approach chart) utilizes a radial from the NDB to provide this lateral guidance.